dwaite/connect/openid-connect-4-identity-assurance/representation.md

 The representation proposed therefore provides the RP with the verified claims within a structured claim `verified_person_data`.
 This structured claim is composed of the verification evidences related to a certain verification process and the corresponding user claims which were verified in this process.

+This section explains the structure and meaning of the claim in detail, the syntax is also given as JSON schema in section [JSON Schema](#json_schema).

 The `verified_person_data` claim consists of the following sub-elements:

 * `verification`: REQUIRED.
 Object that contains all data about the verification process.